-But optimizing memory on Windows 11 & 10 manually is not easy.
-This is when Memory Optimizer offered by the PC Optimizer Advanced System Optimizer comes to play.
+But optimizing memory manually on Windows 11 & 10 is not easy.
+This is when the Memory Optimizer module offered by the best PC optimization tool Advanced System Optimizer comes to play.

 What is Memory Optimizer Windows 10?

-In Advanced System Optimizer, Memory Optimizer is a sophisticated, easy, and efficient memory management utility.
-It helps the user manage the limited memory space in a very resourceful manner.
+Memory Optimizer is a sophisticated, easy, and efficient memory management utility in Advanced System Optimizer.
+It helps the user to manage the limited memory space resourcefully.
 Also, it analyzes the current state of the system memory and frees up memory for the new program.
-This means it swaps new programs with unused yet consuming memory.

 Get Advanced System Optimizer From Here